FRISM: Fine-Grained Reasoning Injection via Subspace-Level Model Merging for Vision-Language Models: Introduction

 where $B_i^l$ refers to the rank-$i$ subspace of reasoning task vectors.
 Specifically, we fix the subspaces from the LRM task vectors and tune the scaling coefficient $\lambda_i^l$ for each subspace.
 To determine optimal coefficients without relying on scarce multimodal reasoning annotations, we introduce a label-free multimodal self-distillation mechanism.
 A compound objective is introduced to balance two goals: minimizing the KL divergence to preserve visual perception capabilities and maximizing the spectral magnitude of the injected subspaces to encourage the effective assimilation of reasoning priors.
 Thus, the model learns to selectively absorb reasoning capabilities through prior subspaces while preserving the original visual performance.
 The comparison of the performance between our \methodshort{} and existing methods is shown in Fig.~\ref{fig:moti_tradeoff}, demonstrating that \methodshort{} improves reasoning performance while preserving visual capabilities.
 Our contributions can be summarized as follows: \begin{itemize} \item We rethink the paradigm of merging VLMs and LRMs to efficiently enhance visual reasoning capabilities.
-Instead of coarse-grained merging in the layer-level, we propose a fine-grained merging paradigm to realize more effective reasoning injection. \item We first propose a subspace-level model merging for reasoning injection from LRMs to VLMs.
-By decomposing LRM task vectors via SVD and modulating at the subspace granularity, our method enables the adaptive amplification of reasoning-dominant components while preserving the visual manifold.

-\item We design label-free self-distillation training to relieve the scarcity of multimodal reasoning data.
-Through a dual-objective optimization that safeguards visual consistency while maximizing spectral injection intensity, our approach achieves stable and efficient reasoning transfer without requiring VL reasoning dataset.

-\item Our method serves as a versatile, plug-and-play solution compatible with various VLM architectures and scales.
+Instead of coarse-grained merging at the layer-level, we propose a fine-grained merging paradigm to realize more effective reasoning injection. \item We first propose a subspace-level model merging for reasoning injection from LRMs to VLMs.
+By decomposing LRM task vectors via SVD and modulating at the subspace granularity, our method enables the adaptive reweighting of SVD subspaces under a visual-preservation objective. \item We design label-free self-distillation training to relieve the scarcity of multimodal reasoning data.
+Through a dual-objective optimization that safeguards visual consistency while maximizing spectral injection intensity, our approach achieves stable and efficient reasoning transfer without requiring VL reasoning datasets. \item Our method serves as a versatile, plug-and-play solution compatible with various VLM architectures and scales.
 Extensive experiments demonstrate that it consistently achieves state-of-the-art performance across diverse models and reasoning benchmarks, validating its robustness and effectiveness. \end{itemize}